What we learned from Seahawks training camp Day 13: Back on field, Lano Hill still believes in himself

 Quick hits

-And let’s clear out the notebook with a bunch of observations.
+Let’s clear out the notebook with a bunch of observations.

-—- Branden Jackson spent the day working as the primary starter at the five-technique defensive end spot where Quinton Jefferson was the starter on Thursday — Jefferson appeared to be getting the day off.
+• Branden Jackson spent the day working as the primary starter at the five-technique defensive end spot, where Quinton Jefferson was the starter on Thursday (Jefferson appeared to be getting the day off).
 The other starters on the line were Cassius Marsh at LEO and Jarran Reed and Poona Ford inside.
 Rasheem Green has also been making a move at that end spot but on Monday worked mostly with the second team behind Jackson.
-The number two line was most often Green and Jacob Martin at endds with Nazair Jones and Earl Mitchell/ Al Woods at tackle.
+The No. 2 line was most often Green and Jacob Martin at ends, with Nazair Jones and Earl Mitchell/Al Woods at tackle.

-— Bobby Wagner remains out so the linebacking starters were as they’ve been in his absence — Austin Calitro at MLB, K.J.
+• Bobby Wagner remains out, so the starting linebackers were as they’ve been in his absence: Austin Calitro at MLB, K.J.
 Wright at WLB and Mychal Kendricks at SLB.
-The number two LBs were typically Cody Barton at MLB and Ben Burr-Kirven at WLB (Shaquem Griffin remains out).
+The No. 2 LBs were typically Cody Barton at MLB and Ben Burr-Kirven at WLB.
+Shaquem Griffin remains out.

-— The usual secondary starters were Griffin and Flowers at CB and Thompson and McDougald at safety.
-Blair consistently worked with the second team defense along with either Shead or Hill — Amadi appeared to spend the day mostly working as a nickel.
+• The usual secondary starters were Griffin and Flowers at CB and Thompson and McDougald at safety.
+Blair consistently worked with the second-team defense along with either Shead or Hill.
+Amadi appeared to spend the day mostly working as a nickel.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.